robotics-upo/pedlab/README.md

 * *scan\_range\_max*: maximum range distance of the scan (default: 10 m).

 ### Robot configuration

+The simulated robot is a differential robot with circular footprint.

 * *cmd\_vel_id*: topic name to control the robot (default:"/cmd_vel").
 * *robot\_radius*: radius of the circumference that circumscribes the robot footprint (default: 0.3 m).
 * *robot\_max\_velocity*: robot maximum velocity allowed (default: 0.6 m/s).